small business health insurance Arizona

 • Lower premiums– it’s a well-known fact, group health insurance plans cost less per individual (which in part, is probably due to a larger risk pool for the insurance companies).

-• Healthy employees– if employers want productive workers who require less sick days, offering small group health insurance with access to preventative care might be a good place to start.
+• Healthy employees– if employers want productive workers who require fewer sick days, offering small group health insurance with access to preventative care might be a good place to start.

 • Retaining employees– good workers will choose the job with the best benefits.
 If you want to hire and keep quality employees, a good way to do so is by offering them health benefits.

 Small business health insurance companies